zencart/square_payments_for_zencart/README.md

 ## Installation

 ### PHP Files
-Simply upload these files into the corresponding folders on your own store:
+Simply upload these files from `files_to_upload` into the corresponding folders on your own store:

 `/square_handler.php`